 Keep in mind that career fairs should be just one small part of your entire job search process; however, they can be a successful part.
 Will these ten strategies guarantee you success?
 Of course not, but by following these strategies, you will be in position to strategically place yourself above many of the other job-seekers who are attending the fair.

 The Ten Keys to Success at Career and Job Fairs

-- Resumes.
+- Take Multiple Copies of Your Resume.
 Bring lots of resumes to the fair -- at least two for each company for which you have an interest.
 If you have multiple interests or job objectives, make sure you bring enough of each version of your resume.
 For tips on writing a traditional resume, visit these resume resources.
 You should also bring scannable versions of your resumes.
 More and more recruiters are simply bringing these collected stacks of resumes back to the corporate office and scanning them into a database.
 Need assistance with developing a scannable resume?
 Then visit these scannable resume fundamentals.

-- Networking.
+- Network With Everyone at the Fair.
 Career fairs are all about networking.
 Of course, you are building a network with the recruiters -- this task is your most vital.
 However, you can also network with your fellow job-seekers in terms of sharing information about job leads, companies, and their recruiting strategies and styles.
 There may also be professional organizations or employment agencies on hand at the fair, which are also good sources for networking.
 Learn more by visiting: The Art of Networking.

 Looking for more details or other strategies?
 Follow this link for more Job Expo and Career Fair Resources.

 Questions about some of the terminology used in this article?
 Get more information (definitions and links) on key college, career, and job-search terms by going to our Job-Seeker's Glossary of Job-Hunting Terms.